Connecticut, New Jersey, New York

 Prevention Education, Inc. – Child Assault Prevention Program ($40,000)

 Prevention Education is a not-for-profit organization providing child abuse prevention programs in Mercer County, New Jersey.
 The Child Assault Prevention Program provides primary prevention education workshops in public schools, educating pre-K to eighth-grade students, parents, and teachers about child assault and sexual abuse prevention.
-The program’s goal is to ensure that more school children, teachers, and parents increase their knowledge base regarding the sensitive topics of child assault and sexual abuse, personal safety, physical and sexual aggression, and self-protection strategies.
-HFC funds will support staffing, training, materials and other programmatic expenses.
+The primary goal of the program is to ensure that more school children, teachers, and parents increase their knowledge base regarding the sensitive topics of child assault and sexual abuse, personal safety, physical and sexual aggression, and self-protection strategies.
+HFC funds will support staffing, training, materials and other program expenses.

-The Coalition Against Child Abuse & Neglect (CCAN) is a not-for-profit center for child abuse prevention and child victim advocacy in Nassau County, New York.
-The Mental Health Program provides child abuse victims with individual, family, and group counseling as well as case management and advocacy services.
+The Safe Center LI is a not-for-profit center for child abuse prevention and child victim advocacy in Nassau County.
+The Bilingual Children's Mental Health Services program provides child abuse victims with bilingual individual, family, and group counseling as well as case management and advocacy services.
 The primary goals of the program are to improve individual and family functioning, increase resiliency, and decrease re-victimization.
-HFC funds will support the Bilingual Spanish-speaking Mental Health Specialist and a part-time English speaking Mental Health Specialist, and will cover a portion of the programmatic expenses.
+HFC funds will support the Bilingual Spanish-speaking Mental Health Specialist and a part-time English speaking Mental Health Specialist, and will cover a portion of the program’s expenses.